star-whale/starwhale/docs/docs/reference/cli/dataset.md

 ```

 - This command copies a dataset to another place, either locally or remotely.
-- `SRC` uses `Dataset URI`, which can locate one existed version of a dataset in standalone or cloud instance.
+- `SRC` uses `Dataset URI`, which can locate one existing dataset version in the standalone or cloud instance.
-- `DEST` uses `Project URI`, which implies the storage project in destination instance.
-If `DEST` project has already stored the same name and version dataset, you can set `--force` argument to force update.
+- `DEST` uses `Project URI`, which implies the storage project in the destination instance.
+If the `DEST` project has already stored the same name and version dataset, you can set the `--force` argument to force update.
-- Today this command supports copy dataset from standalone to cloud and from cloud to standalone. `standalone -> standalone`, `cloud -> cloud` no support.
+- Today, this command supports copy datasets from standalone to cloud and from cloud to standalone. `standalone -> standalone` or `cloud -> cloud` is not supported.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|
     |------|--------|-------|-----------|-----|-----------|
     |`--force`|`-f`|❌|Boolean|False|Force to copy dataset|

-- Example: copy a dataset from local standalone to remote cloud(upload)
+- Example: copy a dataset from the local standalone instance to a remote cloud instance(upload)

     ```bash
     ❯ swcli dataset copy mnist/version/latest cloud://pre-k8s/project/1